How Long Does It Take to Sell a House?

 - Get a cash offer from putting your home on Sundae’s Marketplace

-All these choices allow you to sell without involving a real estate agent.
+All these choices allow you to sell without involving a traditional real estate agent.
 This saves you up to 6% of your home’s sale price.
 You also won’t have to spend any time or money getting your house ready to sell.
 And you’ll save on closing costs.

 Watch for hidden costs and fees